 Following up on my last post discussing best practices for using events as a form of technology transfer marketing, today I’d like to discuss the specifics of hosting your own event.
 Putting on a tech transfer–focused event can be challenging.
 Even relatively small events require significant planning, not only from a content perspective but also all the logistics.
 Here’s what we have learned in helping a range of technology transfer offices (TTOs) put on a variety of events.

-Many university technology transfer offices (TTOs) use events as a key tool for marketing their innovations to potential licensees.
-They attend industry conferences, they host technology showcases, and they even go to the tech-specific level with web-based briefings.
-Events such as these can provide a valuable opportunity to engage with potential licensees and sponsored-research partners.
-For offices that are also charged with assisting their startups, this is a chance to engage with potential investors as well.
+Many university technology transfer offices (TTOs) use events as a key tool for marketing their innovations to potential licensees, attending industry conferences, hosting technology showcases, and presenting web-based technology briefings.
+Events such as these can provide a valuable opportunity to engage with potential licensees, sponsored-research partners, and startup investors.
 And when done effectively, events can help you take a major step forward in securing a deal.

 What makes an invention disclosure a high-quality invention disclosure?
 This is an interesting question that has nothing to do with the quality of the technology.
 Fundamentally, a high-quality disclosure includes enough detail for a patent attorney to identify novel aspects for patentability.
 It also includes the inventor’s perspective on the technology’s commercialization value.
 This helps the TTO to better evaluate the invention’s market potential and commercialization options.
 Unfortunately, many invention disclosure submissions come up short.
 The possible reasons for this vary.
 But mostly it seems to boil down to a lack of researcher understanding of the importance and role of the invention disclosure.